The Hotel PMS System and Why It Is So Important!

 Here are a few questions to ask your team to make sure your system is setup correctly and everyone is on the same page:

-Questions for the Property to Ask When Setting Up a new PMS/Point of Sale System:
+What to Ask When Setting Up a new Hotel PMS/Point of Sale System:

 1. Who is responsible for closing out the day in the Property Management System (PMS)?